alexchandler100/MAT_180/learning-robust-representations-learned-through-distribution-shift/README.md

 ![Alt text](/Screenshot_2022-12-07_at_8.12.12_PM.png)
 Figure 1: Results show method accuracy over epoch.

+In this experiment, we run the experiment for noisy test set using knn retrieval augmented Perceiver against a baseline Perciever with No Retrieval.

 ![Alt text](/Screenshot_2022-12-07_at_8.13.32_PM.png)
 Figure 2: Performance impact by of k.

 ![Alt text](/Screenshot_2022-12-07_at_8.13.39_PM.png)
 Figure 3: Cifar10 experiments.

+In the two above experiments, we don't apply the noise augmentation to the Test Set, but ablate over the size of the retrieval buffer with knn strategy vs sampled strategy.

 Note: The authors would like to apologize for the unkempt codebase.
 There may be portions that are redundant or not necessarily useful.
 Further, we were a bit sloppy with our experimentation.